History of slavery in Kentucky: Overview

-Early farms in Kentucky tended to be smaller than the later plantation complexes common in the Deep South, so most slaveholders had a small number of slaves.
+Early farms and plantations in Kentucky tended to be smaller and more akin to those in Virginia and North Carolina than the later bigger plantation complexes common in the Deep South, so most slaveholders had a small number of slaves except for the top layer of planters.
 As a result, many slaves had to find spouses "abroad", on a neighboring farm.
 Often, African American men had to live apart from their wives and children.

-It was not infrequent for slaves to be "hired out," leased on temporary basis to other farmers or business for seasonal work.
+It was not infrequent for slaves to be "hired out", leased on temporary basis to other farmers or business for seasonal work.
 This was a common practice across the upper south.
 Some historians estimate that 12% of the slaves in Lexington and 16% of the slaves in Louisville were hired out.

 Kentucky contained small but notable free black hamlets throughout the state.
 About 5% of Kentucky's black population was free by 1860.
 Free Negroes were among the slaveholders; in 1830, this group held slaves in 29 of Kentucky's counties.
 In some cases, people would purchase their spouse, their children, or other enslaved relatives in order to protect them until they could free them.
 After the 1831 Nat Turner's slave rebellion, the legislature passed new restrictions against manumission, requiring acts of the legislature to gain freedom.

 Kentucky exported more slaves than did most states.
 From 1850 to 1860, 16 percent of enslaved African Americans were sold out of state, as part of the forced displacement to the Deep South of a total of more than a million African Americans before the Civil War.
 Many slaves were sold directly to plantations in the Deep South from the Louisville slave market, or were transported by slave traders along the Ohio and Mississippi rivers to slave markets in New Orleans, hence the later euphemism "sold down the river" for any sort of betrayal.
 Kentucky had a surplus of slaves due to reduced labor needs from changes in local agriculture, as well as substantial out-migration by white families from Kentucky.

 Beginning in the 1820s and extending through the 1840s and 1850s, many white families migrated west to Missouri, south to Tennessee, or southwest to Texas.
 The larger slave-holding families took slaves with them, as one kind of forced migration.
 These factors combined to create greater instability for enslaved families in Kentucky than in some other areas.